apptools-lab/AppWorks/extensions/iceworks-material-helper/README.en.md

 ![demo](https://user-images.githubusercontent.com/56879942/90105064-d86b9f80-dd77-11ea-999e-d93974b9e6c5.gif)

-You can choose whether to open the document link in VSCode, which depends on the extension [Browser Preview](https://marketplace.visualstudio.com/items?itemName=auchenberg.vscode-browser-preview).
-If you want to open the document page in VSCode, install Browser Preview first.
+You can choose whether to open the document link in VS Code, which depends on the extension [Browser Preview](https://marketplace.visualstudio.com/items?itemName=auchenberg.vscode-browser-preview).
+If you want to open the document page in VS Code, install Browser Preview first.

 ## More